-Syria is a semi arid country that has suffered from several drought events.
-The 1999-2001 drought was the worst in four decades, seriously affecting crop and livestock production in the Syrian Arab Republic, which, in turn, had serious repercussions on the food security of a large segment of the population as incomes fell sharply, particularly among the rural small farmers and herders (FAO, 2004a; ESCWA, 2005).
-For example, in 1999, drought played a role in forcing approximately 47,000 nomadic households (329,000 people) to liquidate their livestock assets, which was a primary source of long-term income (De Pauw, 2005).
-Therefore, many families in the rangelands eventually required food aid during the drought years (FAO, 2004a).
-In addition, according to ESCWA (2005), urban populations, particularly in the southern part of the Syria, suffer from water shortages due to decreases in the Euphrates River.
-This resulted in dry of irrigation canals and drop in hydro-powered generation.
+Syria is a semi-arid country that has suffered from several drought events.
+The 1999-2001 drought was the worst in four decades, seriously affecting crop and livestock production in the Syria, which, in turn, had serious repercussions on the food security of a large segment of the population as incomes fell sharply, particularly among the rural small farmers and herders.^{8 9} For example, in 1999, drought played a role in forcing approximately 47,000 nomadic households (329,000 people) to liquidate their livestock assets, which was a primary source of long-term income.10 Therefore, many families in the rangelands eventually required food aid during the drought years.11 In addition, according to ESCWA, urban populations, particularly in the southern part of the Syria, suffer from water shortages due to decreases in the Euphrates River.
+This resulted in dry of irrigation canals and drop in hydro-powered generation.12

-Eventually, the economic growth was affected as agricultural production fell sharply, reducing the contribution of agricultural income to GDP.
+Eventually, economic growth was affected as agricultural production fell sharply, reducing the contribution of agricultural income to GDP.
 Although the government made extensive efforts to reduce the effects of the drought, especially on herders, by providing extra resources, feed rations, water and veterinary supplies, they were inadequate given the drought's scale and severity and the country's limited resources.

-Between 2004 and 2006, FAO worked with the government of Syria to develop an effective early warning system for drought in the Syrian rangelands (FAO, 2007a).
-The project had the objectives of: training national staff in the collection, analysis, interpretation, and implementation of data in the Syrian Ministry of Agriculture and Agrarian Reform, and strengthening institutional capacity in drought early warning with particular emphasis on pastoralists and agro-pastoralists of the Syrian Steppe and its margins.
+Between 2004 and 2006, FAO worked with the government of Syria to develop an effective early warning system for drought in the Syrian rangelands.13 The project had the following objectives: training national staff in the collection, analysis, interpretation, and implementation of data in the Syrian Ministry of Agriculture and Agrarian Reform, and strengthening institutional capacity in drought early warning systems, with particular emphasis on pastoralists and agro-pastoralists of the Syrian Steppe and its margins.
 The Syrian project was completed in 2006.
 As a result, an early warning system office and a steering committee were organized; a series of drought indicators were identified.